Paying for Care

 they are looking for extra support.

-The first point of contact for care funding should always be your Local Authority Adult Social Care Services department.
+The first point of contact for working out paying for care should always be Surrey County Council Adult Social Care Team.
 They have an obligation to provide you with an initial assessment to ascertain eligibility and possibly a full needs assessment.
 This will ascertain:

 - What your individual needs are.

 - Whether you are entitled to any assistance with funding.

 Whether you know you are going to be funding your care yourself, or you are unsure if you are entitled to funding you are entitled to an initial assessment to determine if you meet eligibility criteria

 Assessment and eligibility